Vulcaine/Altruist/Altruist/README.md

 - **Plug-and-Play Portals:** Easily create and integrate custom portals for game mechanics, chat, and more.

-- **Built-In Caching & Database:** Integrates Redis for caching and ScyllaDB for persistent storage.
+- **Flexible Caching & Database Integration**: Supports integration with any caching or database provider.
+Currently, Redis (for caching) and ScyllaDB (for persistence) are implemented out of the box.
+The framework is designed for easy extensibility to other providers.

 - **Auto Object Mapping:** Automatically map objects to persistence layers.